evert/evert.github.com/_posts/2020/2020-11-12-http-2-push-is-dead.md

 supports.

-A feature that I hoped would work well in the future with Server Push was server-iniiated cache invalidation.
+A feature that I hoped would work well in the future with Server Push was server-initiated cache invalidation.
 We never quite got that.
 To work around this, we use Websockets and will keep doing this for the forseeable future.

 To reduce general latency of fetching many things, the [`103 Early Hints`][9]